Terms and Definitions

 A mentor provides a mentee with support and guidance throughout their academic and professional trajectory.
 Their relationship is flexible: it has no start and end point and it can be professional and personal.
 A mentor shares experience and expertise and is actively invested in the academic and professional success of a mentee (Bird, 2001).

-A mentoring constellation is fundamentally a network, a collective of mentors that provide support, accountability, and affirmation for a mentee.
-Mentees engage with each member of their mentoring constellation and receive different forms of complementary support from each mentor to holistically support a mentee (NASEM, 2019).
+A mentoring network is a collective of mentors that provide support, accountability, and affirmation for a mentee.
+Mentees engage with each member of their mentoring network and receive different forms of complementary support from each mentor to holistically support a mentee (NASEM, 2019).

 Sense of Belonging